-- Sitting on a Wedge – Providing a wedge gives a different sort of vestibular input.
+- Wedge or Sensory Seat – Providing a wedge gives a different vestibular input.
 If you are worried about the child sitting on a ball and wiggling around, put them on a foam wedge instead.
 The gradient engages the vestibular senses, providing the necessary input and challenges to aid in balance, making sitting still easier.

 How Long Can They Sit?

-Sequencing is a huge part of focussing.
-Focussing is needed for sitting tolerance.
-These, concentration and attention span are all things needed for sitting still.
+Sequencing is a huge part of focusing.
+Focusing is needed for sitting tolerance.
+In addition to these, concentration and attention span are all things needed for sitting still.
 A child may have good vestibular function but struggle with sitting for periods of time because of a poor ability to concentrate.
 These are specific activities you can do to help these areas:

-- Board Games – These require attention span, concentration and assist to develop postive sitting behaviors.
-While there is some movement required in moving objects on a board, the majority of the time is spent sitting still and concentrating on the game until their turn comes around.
-Some board games take longer than others, so initially, choose something that is short lived and they can accomplish quickly.
+- Board Games – These require attention span, concentration and assist in developing positive sitting behaviors.
+While there is some movement required in moving objects on a board, most of the time is spent sitting still and concentrating on the game until their turn comes around.
+Some board games take longer than others, so initially, choose something that is short lived, and they can accomplish quickly.
 Then slowly extend the time with more complicated games.

 - Craft Activities – Something they are interested in requires attention to detail in addition to other fine motor skills.
-Craft is a great way to encourage sitting tolerance and concentration.
+Craft is a wonderful way to encourage sitting tolerance and concentration.
 It also addresses sequencing, with having to create a plan, work out how to implement that plan and then create the craft.
-The more practise they have, the better the sequencing and concentration skills become.
+The more practice they have, the better the sequencing and concentration skills become.

-- Extended Exhale Activities – Children who have more difficult attending and focussing often breathe more inefficiently or in a shallow way.
-Activities that require more extended exhale of breath and improve respiratory function include bubbles, kazoos, recorders and Blo-Pens.
+- Extended Exhale Activities – Children who have more difficult attending and focusing often breathe more inefficiently or in a shallow way.
+Activities that require more extended exhale of breath and improve respiratory function include bubbles, kazoos, recorders, and Blo-Pens.
 By using controlled breath with deeper, longer respiratory function, children develop better concentration and control.
 This also helps with the control needed for positive sitting behaviors.

 Another issue that can cause issues with sitting tolerance is lack of strength in core muscles.
 As the torso is needed to support the head and upper body, children with poor muscle strength will struggle with sitting.
 Here are some activities that can help with core muscle strength: